ghost-hax/AnimeList/README.md

 # Functionalities

-1.This app allows the user to view a list of Animes which are displayed with their title, the name of the show, and an image representing their show.
+1. This app allows the user to view a list of Animes which are displayed with their title, the name of the show, and an image representing their show.
-2.This app uses 2 api calls, one for current versions of iOS and one for versions older than iOS 13
+2. This app uses 2 api calls, one for current versions of iOS and one for versions older than iOS 13

 # Architecture